bczsalba/teahaz-client/notes.md

-    - [ ] add loading screens to server functions
-        + [ ] global object gets created, whos value can be set by functions
-        + [ ] it launches a thread, then is killed by the caller

-    - [ ] look into sorting functions under classes:
-        + InputHandlers could be one
-        + maybe Handlers in general

 # BUGS
 - [ ] add_new button in themes
 - [ ] only the first element in multipage containers resizes
 - [ ] get_loop doesn't support multiple sending messages, double messages are caused

 # TODO
-- [ ] improve parse_inline_codes (refer to comment) !!
-USE REGEX !!
 - [ ] change infield cursor char depending on mode
 - handle errors:
     * these should get you stuck in an infinite loop